 A Radio Tuner (or just Tuner) uses an aerial to pick up very high frequency radio waves at frequencies greater than 300 kHz.
 Different radio stations transmit their own carrier waves at one particular frequency and these radio carrier waves are modulated to carry information.
 The tuner selects one particular frequency of carrier wave and demodulates the carrier wave to produce an audio signal that can be amplified.
 In domestic audio systems there are two main types of radio tuners - A.M. and F.M.

 See the radio page for a more detailed description of a radio tuner.

 CD (and DVD) players read digital information (not only music) from a plastic disk.
-The data is stored as pits and bumps on the reflective surface of the disk and the data is read using a laser (to achieve the fine focus necessary) ... thus the storage media is optical and so does not suffer from the effects of external magnetic fields like minidisk or cassette.
-The CD is tolerant of scratches and dirt and so is fairly robust but the laser head is easily knocked out of alignment by use in a personal player or car etc ... modern players have a buffer that reads ahead a few seconds so that the effect of jolting the device is minimised.
+The data is stored as pits and bumps on the reflective surface of the disk and the data is read using a laser (to achieve the fine focus necessary).
+Because the storage media is optical it does not suffer from the effects of external magnetic fields like minidisk or cassette.
+The CD is tolerant of scratches and dirt and so is fairly robust but the laser head is easily knocked out of alignment by use in a personal player or car etc. Modern players have a buffer that reads ahead a few seconds so that the effect of jolting the device is minimised.
 Although the disks are recordable, this is not as practical in real time and so the CD player is not as versatile as the minidisk.
 The disks are designed to last for a (very) long time without any loss of information and so this is a major advantage over all the other sources listed.

 A Minidisk Player typically produces an output voltage of 1.0V rms.